 "How like life!
-I never told my love, but let concealment like a worm i' the bud...."
+I never told my love, but let concealment like a worm i' the bud . . ."
 "Talking of worms, you once put one down my back!"
 "No, no," said Wally in a shocked voice.
-"Not that I I was boisterous, perhaps, but surely always the gentleman."
+"Not that!
+I was boisterous, perhaps, but surely always the gentleman."
 "You did!
 In the shrubbery.
-There had been a thunderstorm and...."
-"I remember the incident now.
+There had been a thunderstorm and . . . " "I remember the incident now.
 A mere misunderstanding.
 I had done with the worm, and thought you might be glad to have it."
 "You were always doing things like that.
 Once you held me over the pond and threatened to drop me into the water--in the winter!
 Just before Christmas.
 It was a particularly mean thing to do, because I couldn't even kick your shins for fear you would let me fall.
 Luckily Uncle Chris came up and made you stop."
 "You considered that a fortunate occurrence, did you?" said Wally.
 "Well, perhaps from your point of view it may have been.
 I saw the thing from a different angle.
-Your uncle had a whangee with him.
+Your uncle had a whangee with him, and the episode remains photographically lined on the tablets of my mind when a yesterday has faded from its page.
 My friends sometimes wonder what I mean when I say that my old wound troubles me in frosty weather.
 By the way, how is your uncle?"
 "Oh, he's very well.
 Just as lazy as ever.
 He's away at present, down at Brighton."
 "He didn't strike me as lazy," said Wally thoughtfully.
 "Dynamic would express it better.
-But perhaps I happened to encounter him in a moment of energy.
+But perhaps I happened to encounter him in a moment of energy."
+"He doesn't look a day older than he did then."
+"I'm afraid I don't recall his appearance very distinctly.
+On the only occasion on which we ever really foregathered--hobnobbed, so to speak--he was behind me most of the time.
 Ah!"
 The waiter had returned with a loaded tray.
 "The food!
 Forgive me if I seem a little distrait for a moment or two.
 There is man's work before me!"
 "And later on, I suppose, you would like a chop or something to take away in your pocket?"
 "I will think it over.
 Possibly a little soup.
 My needs are very simple these days."
 Jill watched him with a growing sense of satisfaction.
 There was something boyishly engaging about this man.
 She felt at home with him.
 He affected her in much the same way as did Freddie Rooke.
 He was a definite addition to the things that went to make her happy.
 She liked him particularly for being such a good loser.
 She had always been a good loser herself, and the quality was one which she admired.
 It was nice of him to dismiss from his conversation--and apparently from his thoughts--that night's fiasco and all that it must have cost him.
 She wondered how much he had lost.
 Certainly something very substantial.
 Yet it seemed to trouble him not at all.
-Jill considered his behaviour gallant, and her heart warmed to him.
+Jill considered his behavior gallant, and her heart warmed to him.
 This was how a man ought to take the slings and arrows of outrageous fortune.
 Wally sighed contentedly, and leaned back in his chair.